 In the 1940s and 1950s, Skyline of Philadelphia manufactured and marketed a line of toy train-oriented building kits.
 Actually, there were two lines: One was a line of building kits made of cardstock and wood, and one was a smaller line of lithographed tin buildings, similar to the inexpensive toys made by the likes of Louis Marx, Wyandotte, and countless others in the days before ubiquitous plastics.

 Skyline’s address, at least in 1948, was 1413 Vine Street, Philadelphia 2, Pa.
+The building still stands, and likely housed more than just Skyline even when Skyline was in business.
 As best we can tell, they got their start in 1940 by purchasing a line of kits from O. Schoenhut Manufacturing Co., run by Otto Schoenhut.
-Schoenhut introduced its cardstock kits sometime after 1935.
+Schoenhut introduced its cardstock kits sometime after 1935, and folded in 1941.

 I own two examples of the Skyline Oak Park and Scarsdale homes.
 I spotted the first Oak Park home at a train show several years ago.
 Money was tight that year, and I’d given myself $10 to spend, and I found that building for less than that.
 I was happy.
 Over the years, I’ve bought others as I found them.
 I’m sure the tin buildings were postwar issue, but I like them with both prewar and postwar tin.
 I know the paper kits were available both before and after World War II.